 This challenge is ideal for a family outing as it’s great fun, very relaxed, and the family gets to literally muck through together as a team.
 Kids have the chance to extend themselves physically and learn what they’re really capable of, and it was really interesting to see how the boys’ attitude changed as we moved through the course.
 The obstacles gradually get trickier and are challenging without being overly so; not much more than they might encounter at a playground, a Bounce X Park or the pool… just with added mud!

 This is a great gateway into the challenges of the outdoors.
 Walking, climbing, slipping and sliding, multiple water crossings and any amount of mud on a bushwalk will be a walk in the park now.

 There’s no time limit so you don’t need to rush through; we took our time and finished in a couple of hours.
 Muddy high fives all round!
 After a quick rinse at the hose down station, some snacks from the food truck and a stop for some merch we headed for home.

 The boys talked excitedly about doing it again – their clear favourites were the leap into a gorgeous lily-padded billabong with an inner tube and the fifty-metre-long, four-lane super slide with epic splashdown.
 Their determination and sense of achievement in finishing the course put a proud little tear in my eye.
 Or maybe it was the specks of grit.

 The RAW Challenge Gold Coast obstacle course is open all year round for private events, fundraisers, corporate and school groups, sporting clubs, and more.
 Kids 11 years and older can do the full 9km course while the younger ones have the modified 4km one that we did.
 It’s great fun and a fantastic family day out.

-The next annual Race Day will be held on the weekend of the 18th & 19th of March, 2023.
+Update April 2023: The next annual Race Day will be held on the weekend of the 21st and 22nd of October, 2023.
 For more information see www.rawchallengeqld.com.au